Hong Kong

+Hong Kong is a special administrative region of the People's Republic of China (PRC).
+Situated on China's southern coast just south of Shenzhen, it consists of Hong Kong Island, Kowloon, and the New Territories.
+With 7.5 million residents in a 1114 km2 territory, Hong Kong is the fourth-most densely populated region in the world.

-Hong Kong was established as a colony of the British Empire after the Qing Empire ceded Hong Kong Island from Xin'an County at the end of the First Opium War in 1841 then again in 1842.
-The colony expanded to the Kowloon Peninsula in 1860 after the Second Opium War and was further extended when Britain obtained a 99-year lease of the New Territories in 1898.
-British Hong Kong was occupied by Imperial Japan from 1941 to 1945 during World War II; British administration resumed after the surrender of Japan.
-The whole territory was transferred to China in 1997.
-As one of China's two special administrative regions (the other being Macau), Hong Kong maintains separate governing and economic systems from that of mainland China under the principle of "one country, two systems".
+Hong Kong was established as a colony of the British Empire after the Qing dynasty ceded Hong Kong Island in 1841–1842 as a consequence of losing the First Opium War.
+The colony expanded to the Kowloon Peninsula in 1860 and was further extended when the United Kingdom obtained a 99-year lease of the New Territories in 1898.
+Hong Kong was occupied by Japan from 1941 to 1945 during World War II.
+The territory was handed over from the United Kingdom to China in 1997.
+Hong Kong maintains separate governing and economic systems from that of mainland China under the principle of one country, two systems.

-Originally a sparsely populated area of farming and fishing villages, the territory has become one of the world's most significant financial centres and commercial ports.
-As of 2021, it is the world's ninth-largest exporter and eight-largest importer.
-Hong Kong has a market economy characterised by a focus on services, low taxation and free trade; its currency, the Hong Kong dollar, is the eighth most traded currency in the world.
-Hong Kong is home to the third-highest number of billionaires of any city in the world, the second-highest number of billionaires of any city in Asia, and the largest concentration of ultra high-net-worth individuals of any city in the world.
-Although the city has one of the highest per capita incomes in the world, severe income inequality exists among the population.
-Most notably, housing in Hong Kong has been well-documented to experience a chronic persistent shortage; the extremely compact house sizes and the extremely high housing density are the effects of Hong Kong's housing market being the most expensive housing in the world.
+Originally a sparsely populated area of farming and fishing villages, Hong Kong is now one of the world's most significant financial centres and commercial ports.
+Hong Kong is the world's third-ranked global financial centre behind New York City and London, ninth-largest exporter, and eighth-largest importer.
+Its currency, the Hong Kong dollar, is the ninth-most traded currency in the world.
+Home to the second-highest number of billionaires of any city in the world, Hong Kong has the second largest number of ultra high-net-worth individuals.
+The city has one of the highest per capita incomes in the world, although severe income inequality still exists among the population.
+Hong Kong is the city with the most skyscrapers in the world, even though its housing is consistently in high demand.

-Hong Kong is a highly developed territory and ranks fourth on the UN Human Development Index.
-The city has the largest number of skyscrapers of any city in the world, and its residents have some of the highest life expectancies in the world.
-The dense space has led to a highly developed transportation network with public transport rates exceeding 90%.
-Hong Kong is ranked 3rd in the Global Financial Centres Index.
+Hong Kong is a highly developed territory and has a Human Development Index (HDI) of 0.955, ranking eighth in the world and currently the only place in Asia to be in the top ten.
+The city has the highest life expectancy in the world, and a public transport usage exceeding 90 per cent.